-I recently moved from a tiny, 350-square-foot studio in Brooklyn to a massive, sprawling one-bedroom apartment in Pittsburgh.
-I think it’s around a million square-feet.
-Or, at least it feels like it.
+I recently moved from a tiny, $1,300/month, 350-square-foot studio in Brooklyn to a massive, sprawling one-bedroom apartment in Pittsburgh.
+I think it’s around a million square-feet, or at least it feels like it.

-When I moved out of New York City, I had only a minimal amount of furniture.
-My new apartment definitely needed basic items like a couch, a coffee table and a dining room set, and I really wanted to find pieces that were aesthetically-pleasing and inexpensive.
+When I left New York City, I didn’t have much furniture.
+My new home needed basic items like a couch, a coffee table and a dining room set, and I really wanted to find items that weren’t horrible to look at and inexpensive.

 Disclaimer: I know thrifting isn’t for everyone.
-There are some people who are grossed out by the idea of using other people’s stuff, and that’s totally fine.
-I personally don’t mind, and (knock on wood) have yet to contract bed bugs or a highly-infectious disease from secondhand furniture or clothing.
+There are some people who are grossed out by the idea of using other people’s stuff, and that’s fine.
+I personally don’t mind, and (fingers crossed) have yet to contract bed bugs or a highly-infectious disease from secondhand furniture or clothing.

-A second disclaimer: I am by no means a decorating expert (is that a thing?), nor do I post cool pics of creative ideas on sites like Pinterest.
+A second disclaimer: I’m not an expert in interior design, nor do I post cool pics of creative ideas on sites like Pinterest.
 This is simply how I avoid eating/sleeping/sitting on the floor of a furniture-less apartment.

 Here are some of the items I use (part one):

 I never had the luxury of a dining room table in any of my Manhattan or Brooklyn apartments.
 I usually ate meals on my bed like a sad college student.
 This table once belonged to my parents!
 They picked it up at a garage sale years ago and my siblings and I used it when we were kids.
 My mom added a few coats of gray paint and it looked brand new.
 I love furniture with some history. 🙂

 Price: $45, sometime during the 1990s, garage sale